MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/PreviewProductCarbonFootprint.md

 ### <a href=#landmanagementghgemissions name="landmanagementghgemissions">landmanagementghgemissions</a>

-GHG emissions and removals associated with land management\x2drelated changes, including non\x2dCO2 sources.
-Must be calculated with unit kgCO2e per declared unit and non\x2dnegative.
+GHG emissions and removals associated with land management-related changes, including non-CO2 sources.
+Must be calculated with unit kgCO2e per declared unit and non-negative.
 First included in: Sustainability\\CloudforSustainabilityCarbonDataModel/PreviewProductCarbonFootprint (this entity)

 #### Properties